 Background:

-The State Water Plan (Plan) was approved by the Connecticut Legislature in June, 2019.
-The Plan was developed by the Water Planning Council (WPC) in response to enabling legislation.
-The overarching goal of the Plan is to balance the use of water to meet all of Connecticut’s water resource needs.
-The Plan provides technical information and assessments, as well as hundreds of recommendations to improve the state’s management of its water resources.
-The WPC is tasked with overseeing implementation of the Plan.
-Such implementation would be greatly facilitated by a “Water Planning Chief”: a position tasked with advocacy, oversight and coordination of Plan implementation, would serve as a liaison between the WPC and the legislature, and serve as a point of contact and coordination for the myriad of water planning efforts across the state.
+A State Water Plan (Plan) was approved by the Connecticut Legislature in June, 2019.
+The Plan was developed under the auspices of the Water Planning Council (WPC), as directed by enabling legislation.
+The overarching goal of the Plan is to balance the use of water to meet all of Connecticut’s water resource needs and, as such, the Plan provides technical information as well as myriad recommendations to achieve its primary goal.
+The WPC is tasked with overseeing implementation of the Plan and authorized formation of an Implementation Workgroup that delves into the plan’s various recommendations and provides specific suggestions to the WPC for consideration.
+Given the scope of the Plan, however, implementation would be greatly facilitated by appointment of a “Water Planning Chief”: a position tasked with advocacy, oversight and coordination of Plan implementation, serve as a liaison between the WPC and the legislature, and provide a point of contact and coordination for the myriad of water planning efforts across the state.

-Tasks:
+Primary Tasks:

-Oversight and coordination of Plan implementation
+Provide oversight and coordination of Plan implementation between the WPC and the WPCAG and Implementation Workgroup

-Liaison between WPC and Legislature
+Serve as a Liaison between the WPC and CT Legislature

-Potential function as non-regulatory member to avoid potential for tie votes on WPC
+Potentially function as non-regulatory member of the WPC to avoid potential for tie votes

-Tracking and reporting on Plan implementation, including annual report to Legislature (as required by statute)
+Coordinate Tracking and prepare reporting on Plan implementation, including annual report to Legislature (as required by statute)

 Seek, obtain, and administer funding for Plan implementation

-Facilitate priority setting by WPC and ensure those priorities advance
+Facilitate priority setting by WPC and work to ensure those priorities advance

 Recruit expertise for work groups to address Plan recommendations

-Meeting facilitation
+Facilitate meetings

 Facilitate periodic update of the Plan